How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Knowing how to deal in poker also means mastering how to facilitate the betting that comes along with it.

 At each stage of the action, there is a chance for all the players involved in the hand to bet.
-It is your role as the dealer to ensure that players are posting the correct blinds and antes, and when a raise is made, that the right amount of chips are used.
+It is your role as the dealer to ensure that players are posting the correct blinds and antes, and when a raise is made, that the right amount of chips is used.

-For example, if a player calls a raise of 250 – you as the dealer then have to check and ensure that the player has actually pushed 250 chips into the pot.
-Likewise, anyone calling this bet needs to have the correct denomination of chips available – it is your job to check this.
+If a player calls a raise of 250 – you, as the dealer, then have to check and ensure that the player has actually pushed 250 chips into the pot.

 Showdown

 This is where the players reveal their cards, and the winner is announced.
 As the dealer, you must determine who has the winning hand.
-This is a very important moment, as the dealer needs to know hand rankings, found at our poker cheat sheet.
+This is a very important moment, as the dealer needs to know hand rankings, found in our poker cheat sheet.

-Meanwhile, at the best online poker tournaments, there will be no second-guessing.
+Meanwhile, at the online poker tournaments, there will be no second-guessing.
 The software automatically declares the winner and your winnings are paid.

 Here are the poker hand rankings for Texas Hold’em: